Risk management in the use of published statistical results for policy decisions: The implementer's decision problem

 Putting all of this together, the implementer wants a decision rule that implements the policy when the researcher's estimate is probably close to a true effect that would probably yield a favorable policy outcome.
-The decision rule itself has a random net benefit before implementation: zero net benefit if it chooses to not implement the policy and the random net benefit from the policy outcome if the rule chooses implementation.
-The choice between these two is random as a function of the researcher's estimate.
-Thus, from the implementer's perspective, a decision rule is a random variable and the choice of which decision rule to use amounts to a risk management problem.
-The implementer selects a decision rule that minimizes risk based upon some characteristic of the overall distribution of the decision rule's outcome.
+The decision rule has a random net benefit before implementation: zero net benefit if it chooses to not implement the policy and the random net benefit from the policy outcome if the rule chooses implementation.
+The choice between these two is a function of the researcher's estimate, which is a also a random variable.
+The implementer selects a decision rule that minimizes risk based upon some characteristic of the overall distribution of the decision rule's outcome, combining both implementation uncertainty and uncertainty of the estimate.
 In what follows, the implementer considers the expected value of the decision rule.

-The distribution of the decision rule depends on the distribution of a researcher's estimate.
+In order to develop this decision rule, the implementer needs some information about the distribution of the researcher's estimate.
 The researcher's measure of reliability summarizes this distribution.
 As an example, suppose a researcher reports a $95\%$ confidence interval for the policy's effect within which the implementer sees a positive expected net benefit.
-If the implementer believes the researcher reported their confidence level truthfully, the implementer could conclude that there is at most a $5\%$ chance of observing this when the policy's expected net benefit is negative.
-The implementer can use interval coverage as the decision rule and use the confidence level to assess the expected outcome of the decision rule.
+If the implementer believes the researcher reported their confidence level truthfully, the implementer could conclude that there is at most a $.05$ probability of observing the reported positive benefit when the policy's expected net benefit is actually negative.
+The implementer can use confidence interval inclusion as the decision rule and use the confidence level to assess the risk from using the decision rule.